-Two main elements make up the healthcare requirements when it comes to the non lucrative visa application – a Medical Certificate and a private health insurance policy.
+Two main elements make up the healthcare requirements when it comes to a non lucrative visa application – a Medical Certificate and health cover – either private health insurance or the S1..

 Firstly you need to prove that you have no illnesses or diseases that will be exported when you move to Spain, and you will also need to prove that you will be covered for healthcare when you are living there.

 The Spanish Authorities refer to a signed and stamped letter as a certificate rather than a letter.
 In Spain, a `certificado medico´ is how they refer to a letter from the doctors.

 The Certificate/letter must have been issued within 3 months of the application appointment and must be issued, stamped and signed by a registered and qualified medical professional.

 “This health certificate states that Mr./Mrs. (…) does not suffer from any of the diseases that may have serious public health repercussions in accordance with what is stipulated by the International Health Regulations of 2005”